hgedia/blog.nil.foundation-hg/_posts/2021-11-01-mina-ethereum-bridge-design.md

 ## What about something less trivial?

-This can actually be generalized to proving various computations done with SNAPPs on the Mina side on Ethereum.
+This can actually be generalized to proving various computations, done with Snapps on the Mina side, on Ethereum.
 The overall process is still going to be the same, the only thing which should be different is what in particular the in-EVM part does.

 Proving that a particular trade order was filled on Uniswap with Mina without revealing the actual trade?
 Yes.

-Proving the location with Mina with some transfer happening on Ethereum afterwards?
+Proving the location with Mina with some transfer happening on Ethereum afterward?
 Yes.

 Proving the identity with Mina and using it as a second factor to the Ethereum-based action authorization?
 Yes.

 Lots of things can be brought in here.
 You name it.

 ## Who is going to submit those proofs to Ethereum?

-A user who is willing to use the bridge.
+Any user or dapp which is about to the bridge.
 Since Mina state proof can be self-verified, there is no need to keep any set of trusted protocol participants to submit those proofs periodically.
 And, since the state proof verification is pretty cheap as well, there will be no significant overhead in Mina-Ethereum transaction cost.

+Important nuance is that it is enough to submit only one valid proof of a particular Mina's state to make all the applications using such a state proof verification core to be able to function.
+So, in the end, only one user (the least lucky one) will pay the verification cost to Ethereum, others will be able to re-use Mina's state proof once verified for free.

 ## Alright.
 Is there anything to try already?